nikkijuk/PlainRssReader/README.md

 Motivation for buffering results for offline use can be seen at [Next Billion Users]

+# Testing plan

+Three levels of testing is used
+- Unit tests without dependency to Android
+- Integration tests with dependency to Android
+- Ui tests

+Unit tests are fastest to run and of smallest granularity.
+They are used always when possible.

+Most testing happens on Unit and Integration tests, and UI tests are used rarely.

+Please see [Android testing tutorial] for basics and junit and integration tests tutorial.

+For end to end tests [Espresso tutorial] shows how to insturment ui classes like activity and run them and [UiAutomator tutorial] explains how to instrument whole device and run it.

+Want to try it with code?
+Then [android testing codelab] is very useful.

+Please see this in context of [Testing pyramid] and what kind of value each type of test provides.

 # Use cases

 [yEd] was used to draw simple diagram of use cases.